MarcBoule/MindMeldModular/README.md

 ![IM](res/img/EqSpander.png)

 **To be released soon in MindMeld 1.1.5:** Expander module to add CV control over most parameters in the EqMaster.
-All jacks on the module are polyphonic CVs.
+All jacks on the module are polyphonic CVs, and it can be placed on either side of the EqMaster.
 The state jacks at the top control the active/bypass status of the 24 tracks, with the global bypass on channel 9 of the G/A jack; the other 24 jacks (one for each track) control the 4 parameters (state, freq, gain, Q) for each of the 4 bands in each track.

 ## Meld / Unmeld <a id="meldunmeld"></a>